Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Only show widgets when the forum is configured correctly
 * Changed: Forum location has to be selected in the settings
 * Performance improvements and code optimizations
 = 1.2.5 =